 The stratified multilinear and multiplicative models produce the same prediction.
 The parameters of the multiplicative model accomplish both the mathematical optimality and the requirement that these parameters should be conceptually meaningful.
 Each parameter means something; it indicates the impact of the independent variable by itself when nothing else is present.

-[H1] Standard Query Language Code for Stratified Regression
+[H1] Structured Query Language Code for Stratified Regression

 The estimation of parameters of stratified regression requires repeated calculations that can be facilitated with SQL.
 The following code shows how the parameters for the stratified multiplicative regression were calculated from the lung cancer data.
 We start with concatenating all independent variables into a new variable we call Strata.
 This is done to simplify the code and avoid repeatedly referring to the individual comorbidities.